Zolo Blog

 Household TypeMonthly Grocery Expenses (INR)

 In Bangalore, like any other Indian city, groceries are cheaper and affordable.
-Groceries can be purchased from nearby grocery shops and malls which are quite cheap.
-For a bachelor, if you are eating food from outside grocery costs won’t be heavy to your pockets whereas For those who cook usually it ranges.
-For the average you’re a bachelor who doesn’t cook, then these expenses on groceries can be controlled but again you spend more while eating and spending outside.
+Groceries can be purchased from nearby grocery shops and malls, which are quite cheap.
+For a bachelor, if you are eating food from outside, grocery costs won’t be heavy on your pocket, whereas for those who cook, it usually ranges.
+For the average you’re bachelor who doesn’t cook, then these expenses on groceries can be controlled, but again, you spend more while eating and spending outside.
 The monthly expenditure on groceries comes to about.

 Here’s a list of groceries commonly purchased in Bangalore